KaEerola/IceLime/README.md

 ### User can edit book reference

-In view_reference window is button "Edit" clicking wich user can choose reference he or she want to edit.
+In view_reference window is button "Edit a reference" clicking which user can choose reference he or she want to edit.
 It shows all fields of the reference and user can add or erase information.
 Yet it only works for book reference types.

+### User can remove reference

+In view_reference window is button "Remove a reference" clicking which user can choose certain reference from articles, inroceedings and books.
+By clicking submit button, user removes reference from references.

 # Contributors